Dwikavindra/react-native-base64grayscale/README.md

 For this image I converted it to base64 using tools available online such as

 [Base64 Image Encoder - Convert any image file or URL online (elmah.io)](https://elmah.io/tools/base64-image-encoder/) and then put it in the image constant.
-However if you are planning to use an image picker, the width, height, and base64 data is usually available depending on the package you are using.

 ```tsx
 import React, { useEffect, useState } from 'react'